earthsteading/Alpine/README.md

  - [ ] Safety first, esp trench support, barricades, warning signs and measures to control pedestrians traffic
  - [ ] Works must be completed within 12 months from date of agreement with RMB
  - [ ] Comply with AS/NZS 2500 and 1989 Water Act, 2014 Water Regulation for flow estimation, supply and sewage
- - [ ] All required permits availabe on site upon request
+ - [ ] All required permits available on site upon request

 Water tapping:
  - [ ] Only one connection per water/sewage point per site